Notenlish/bls-therapy-device/tcp_architecture.md

 HRBT --> Heartbeat
-SETP [float between 0 and 1] --> set power of motors GETB --> get battery level --> responds back with BATL [float between 0 and 1] CLOS --> CLOSes connection
+SETP [float between 0 and 1] --> set power of motors GETB --> get battery level --> responds back with BATL [float between 0 and 1] PERD --> Sets period(of the bls stuff)
+SWHD --> Set wall hit duration
+SBAD --> set between areas duration
+ISAC --> IS_ACTIVE(get whether the motor has stopped or is active).
+CLOS --> CLOSes connection
 STRT --> STaRTs the motors
 STOP --> STOPs the motors